iEventz/free-bundle-buyer-roblox/README.md

 #### only new
 False to catch up on previous free bundles true to only buy the new ones in the catalog

+### Support
+If you need help setting up this program message me on discord: lovingsosa

+btw if its slow its because roblox only allows 2 buy requests per minute